-7.02 NOMINATIONS AND ELECTIONS FOR GOVERNOR.
-(RCP 14.0)
+7.02 NOMINATIONS AND ELECTIONS FOR GOVERNOR (RCP 14.0).

 District 6820 shall select a nominee for governor not more than 36 months, but not less than 24 months, prior to the day of taking office.

-Nominees so elected shall serve a one-year term as governor-elect and assume office on 1 July in the calendar year following election.
+Nominees so elected shall serve a one-year term as governor-elect and assume office on 1 July in the calendar year prior to their elected year.